Post-approval Study of Transcarotid Artery Revascularization in Standard Risk Patients With Significant Carotid Artery Disease

 22. Patient has a known allergy to nitinol

-23. Patient has an active SARS-CoV-2 infection (Coronavirus-19 [COVID-19]), as determined by a positive COVID-19 test, or has been previously diagnosed with COVID-19 with neurological sequelae that could confound endpoint assessments (e.g., baseline mRS>3).
+23. Patient is known to have an active SARS-CoV-2 infection (Coronavirus-19 [COVID-19]) or has been previously diagnosed with COVID-19 with neurological sequelae that could confound endpoint assessments (e.g., baseline mRS>3).

 - Carotid Artery Diseases